-TripIt!
-Application For Beginners
+How to use TripIt!, An Application For Beginners

 When you receive confirmations of your airline, hotel and tour bookings via email, TripIt will automatically scan your inbox and capture those bookings into your TripIt account.
 Each screenshot that you see below was automatically scanned into my account when TripIt discovered it in my Gmail account.

 The only time you will have to actually key in data is when you make a direct reservation over the phone and get a verbal confirmation.
 I use the free version of TripIt because it does pretty much everything that I require and I’m…um….budget minded.

 Lastly, you can select if it’s a business or leisure trip then you can click the “Create Trip” button.
 Your new trip itinerary page will show a calendar of the dates of the trip.
-You may click on a date and select a category for each activity whether it’s flight, hotel, restaurant or activity reservations.
+You may click on a date then select an appropriate category: flight, hotel, restaurant or activity reservations.

 Continue until you have captured all of the pertinent information for your trip from your confirmation emails.
-You may copy/paste everything just to be sure, but I can’t recommend highly enough that you allow TripIt access to your email and let them plug in the info for you.
+You may copy/paste everything just to be sure.
+But I can’t recommend highly enough that you allow TripIt access to your email and let them plug in the info for you.

-I like to detail the hotel’s checkout time too.
+I like to detail the hotel’s checkout time, too.
 It allows a smooth transition from the hotel to the airport so that I can get to my gate in a timely fashion.
 We were able to enjoy a nice breakfast before taking the shuttle to our American Airlines gate.

 We arrived at the first leg of our trip, Lima, Peru, early the next morning.
 All of our itinerary info for Lima was ‘automagically’ inserted into TripIt for us.

 We would be arriving way before check in but I made sure to notify them via email that I would be coming in the wee hours of the morning.
 They were ok with it since there is always someone at the front desk.

 We got there fairly late in the day, so we went next door to the grocery store and bought food for the week.
-We had a tour early the next morning so we spent the day getting to know the city.
+There was a tour early the next morning so we spent the day getting to know the city.
 We took a day trip to Valparaiso the following day.
 I decided to copy/paste info about the city that I found on the lonely planet into the itinerary.

 I had to determine when I needed to leave the apartment in order to catch the third leg of my trip to Easter Island.
 The flight was rather early and since only there were only two flights a week, we could not miss it.
-This is where TripIt really comes in handy because it allows you see how your reservations impact one another at a single glance.
+This is where TripIt really comes in handy because it allows you to see how your reservations impact one another at a single glance.